zshn25/zshn25.github.io/_posts/2022-02-10-plato-republic.markdown

 ### What is justice?

-Remember the idea of each class performing it’s own function and nothing else, since that is what leads to having the job done well?
+Remember the idea of each class performing its own function and nothing else, since that is what leads to having the job done well?
 That, Socrates claims, is justice.
-Each part of the society, like each part of an individual’s soul, having and doing what is a it’s own and belongs to it, not externally (as for the city) but what is within, is justice.
+Each part of the society, like each part of an individual’s soul, having and doing what is its own and belongs to it, not externally (as for the city) but what is within, is justice.

 > “A man may neither take what is another’s (including job), not be deprived of what is his own.”